3mcloud/lambda-packager/docs/guides/user/python_packager.rst

     :header: "Variable Name", "Default", "Required", "Description"
     :widths: 15, 10, 10, 30

-    "`MANIFEST_FILE`", "` `", "no", "If you only want to package a single lambda, ignore this environment variable, else see `Manifest File <python_manifest.html>`_.
+    "`MANIFEST_FILE`", "` `", "no", "If you only want to package a single lambda, ignore this environment variable, else see `Python Manifest File`.
 This is the path, relative to `CI_WORKSPACE` or absolute, to the manifest file.
 Empty (default) if you don't want to use it."
     "`LAMBDA_CODE_DIR`", "`./src`", "no", "Directory, relative to `CI_WORKSPACE` (or absolute), that is to be packaged and zipped."
     "`CONTAINER_BUILD_DIRECTORY`", "`/build`", "no", "The directory within the container where the code is moved to, the pip install is done, and the code is zipped from.
 Shouldn't need to be changed."
     "`ARTIFACT_NAME`", "`deployment.zip`", "no", "Path and name of the zip file (or artifact) that will be outputted.
 Relative to `CI_WORKSPACE` (or absolute)."